-Figure 28 - Linear Prediction of IPv4 Table Growth
+Figure 27 - Linear Prediction of IPv4 Table Growth

 It's difficult to portray this prediction as reasonable under the current circumstances.
-Given that that last 'normal' year of supply of available IPv4 address to fuel continued growth in the IPv4 Internet was now a decade ago in 2010, why has the growth of the IPv4 routing table persisted with such regularity?
+Given that that last 'normal' year of supply of available IPv4 address to fuel continued growth in the IPv4 Internet was now over a decade ago in 2010, why has the growth of the IPv4 routing table persisted with such regularity?

 It should be remembered that a dual stack Internet is not the objective in this time of transitioning the Internet to IPv6.
 The ultimate objective of the entire transition process is to support an IPv6-only network.
 An important part of the process is the protocol negotiation strategy used by dual stack applications, where IPv6 is the preferred protocol wherever reasonably possible.
 In a world of ubiquitous dual stack deployment all applications will prefer to use IPv6, and the expectation is that in such a world the use of IPv4 would rapidly plummet.
 The challenge for the past decade or more has been in attempting to predict when in time that tipping point that causes demand for IPv4 to plummet may occur.
-The assumption behind these predictions for some twenty years now is that such a tipping point is at least five more years in the future.
-This may not be a reasonable assumption, but it's been our informal working mode of operation through that period.
+The assumption behind these predictions, predictions that have been made over the past twenty years, is that such a tipping point is at least five more years in the future from the time of the prediction.
+This may not be a reasonable assumption, but it's been our informal working mode of operation through this period.